• Skip to main content

 Waiting to be excused is a very important part of table manners etiquette.
 With their ever-changing appetites, sometimes it’s refreshingly nice to see that your children are actually enjoying their meals, instead of pushing unwanted broccoli around the plate for hours, but teaching them to pace themselves during the meal is vitally important for digestion.

 Eating at top speed can be very attractive to young children once they realize that, finishing their meal equals returning to their games sooner, but eating at speed could upset their stomachs later in the evening.
-If they are particularly fast eaters, requests that they sit at the table and chat with the family until everyone has finished their dinner, giving their bodies a chance to digest their meal!
+If they are particularly fast eaters, requests that they take small bites and sit at the table and chat with the family until everyone has finished their dinner, giving their bodies a chance to digest their meal!

 Prepare the Kids to Dine Out

-One way to help make the dining experience positive for all, and set your child up for success is to prepare them ahead of time.
+One way to help make the dining experience positive for all, and set your child up for success is to prepare them with proper etiquette ahead of time.
 This doesn’t mean that you should sit them down and sternly tell them that they are to behave.
 Instead, it means talking to the child on his or her level.
 Explain that it is a treat to eat out and that it is something to look forward to.
 Discuss the importance of table manners and how to use them at a restaurant.
 Maybe even practice with them.

 One way to get children to listen and inspire them to behave is to keep things positive.
 Instead of making negative statements about what they should not do, focus on what they should do.
 (It’s not “and don’t forget to say thank you.”
 It’s “and what do we say after the waiter or waitress takes our order?”
 Be sure to respond with lots of approval when they correctly answer, “thank you!”)
 This makes children more likely to want to behave well and please you.